lammps/lammps/doc/src/Developer_utils.rst

 The the first two functions are wrappers around the corresponding C library calls ``fgets()`` or ``fread()``.
 They will check if there were errors on reading or an unexpected end-of-file state was reached.
-In that case, the functions will stop the calculation with an error message, indicating the name of the problematic file, if possible.
+In that case, the functions will stop with an error message, indicating the name of the problematic file, if possible unless the *error* argument is a NULL pointer.

 The :cpp:func:`read_lines_from_file` function will read the requested number of lines of a maximum length into a buffer and will return 0 if successful or 1 if not.
 It also guarantees that all lines are